Exanthiax/Exanthiax-Docs/xbattlepass/how-to-make-a-battlepass.md

   command: 'battlepass'

   # The date and time the BattlePass starts.
 Format: YYYY-MM-DD HH:MM
-  # This uses the server time, you cannot specify a timezone.
+  # This uses the server time
   battlepass-start: 2025-01-01 00:00
 ```